shounakpaul/BhookaPet/README.md

-# Bhooka Pet React Native App
+# Food Delivery App with React Native

 This is a mobile application built with React Native for the Bhooka Pet food delivery service.
 It utilizes Expo for easy development and deployment, Redux for state management, Tailwind CSS for styling, and Sanity for Content management.